 Number of Transactions: This is the total number of transactions.

 Shopping cart abandonment rate: The shopping cart abandonment rate tells you how many visitors are adding products to their shopping cart but not checking out.
 The lower this number, the better.
 If your cart abandonment rate is high, this implies that there is too much friction in the checkout process.

 New customer orders vs. returning customer orders: This metric shows a comparison between new and repeating customers.
 It is far cheaper to sell to an existing customer than it is to acquire customers.

 Conversion Rate: This is the rate at which visitors on your site are converting to sales and is calculated by dividing the number of visitors (to a site, page, or category) by the total number of conversions.

-Should slow moving SKUs be abandoned once current stock is sold?
+- Should slow-moving SKUs be abandoned once the current stock is sold?